What the Netherlands is doing and what you can do to reduce plastic waste.

 Research organization Eunomia has created the infographic below, which provides insights into the global amounts and types of plastic waste that is added to the marine environment on an annual basis:

 While garbage collection and disposal is well organised in some countries, in others the lack thereof is one of the factors contributing to the plastic soup.
-This is well illustrated in a short film about the situation in Cambodia’s capital Phnom Penh.

 2: Plastic is non-degradable and has devastating effects on marine life